jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

-# Streamlined Mastodon Quickstart
+# A Mastodon Quickstart

-There's not much to it, just:
+There's not much to it:

 1. Choose a server
 2. Setup your profile